Rural Kansas community keeping farm afloat after owners struck by lightning

-WAMEGO (KSNT) – The saying “it takes a village” is ringing true for one Kansas family.
-Their village has now expanded to include not only family and friends, but also strangers who have stepped up to keep their farm afloat as they battle a tough and unexpected fight.
+WAMEGO, Kan.
+(KSNT) – The saying “it takes a village” is ringing true for one Kansas family.
+Their village has now expanded to include not only family and friends but also strangers who have stepped up to keep their farm afloat as they battle a tough and unexpected fight.

 The shock knocked Matt and Jen to the ground.
 Rhodes said Jen was able to get up and run to her husband, who was unconscious.
 She started CPR while paramedics rushed to the farm.